Progressive rock: Pet Sounds and Sgt. Pepper

 Pet Sounds and Sgt.
 Pepper, with their lyrical unity, extended structure, complexity, eclecticism, experimentalism, and influences derived from classical music forms, are largely viewed as beginnings in the progressive rock genre and as turning points wherein rock, which previously had been considered dance music, became music that was made for listening to.
 Between Pet Sounds and Sgt.
 Pepper, the Beach Boys released the single "Good Vibrations" (1966), dubbed a "pocket symphony" by Derek Taylor, the band's publicist.
 The song contained an eclectic array of exotic instruments and several disjunctive key and modal shifts.
 Scott Interrante of Popmatters wrote that its influence on progressive rock and the psychedelic movement "can't be overstated".
 Martin likened the song to the Beatles' "A Day in the Life" from Sgt.
 Pepper, in that they showcase "the same reasons why much progressive rock is difficult to dance to".

 Although Sgt.
 Pepper was preceded by several albums that had begun to bridge the line between "disposable" pop and "serious" rock, it successfully gave an established "commercial" voice to an alternative youth culture and marked the point at which the LP record emerged as a creative format whose importance was equal to or greater than that of the single.
 Bill Bruford, a veteran of several progressive rock bands, said that Sgt.
 Pepper transformed both musicians' ideas of what was possible and audiences' ideas of what was acceptable in music.
 He believed that: "Without the Beatles, or someone else who had done what the Beatles did, it is fair to assume that there would have been no progressive rock."
 In the aftermath of Sgt.
-Pepper, magazines such as Melody Maker drew a sharp line between "pop" and "rock", thus eliminating the "roll" from "rock and roll" (which now refers to the 1950s style).
-The only artists who remained "rock" would be those who were considered at the vanguard of compositional forms, far from "radio friendly" standards, as Americans increasingly used the adjective "progressive" for groups like Jethro Tull, Family, East of Eden, Van der Graaf Generator and King Crimson.
+Pepper, magazines such as Melody Maker drew a sharp line between "pop" and "rock".
+Americans increasingly used the adjective "progressive" for groups like Jethro Tull, Family, East of Eden, Van der Graaf Generator and King Crimson.